Stalking horse

-A stalking horse is a figure used to test a concept or mount a challenge on behalf of an anonymous third party.
-If the idea proves viable or popular, the anonymous third party can then declare its interest and advance the concept with little risk of failure.
-If the concept fails, the anonymous party will not be tainted by association with the failed concept and can either drop the idea completely or bide its time and wait until a better moment for launching an attack.
+A stalking horse is a figure used to test a concept or mount a challenge on behalf of a third party.
+If the idea proves viable or popular, the third party can then declare its interest and advance the concept with little risk of failure.
+If the concept fails, the third party will not be tainted by association with the failed concept and can either drop the idea completely or bide its time and wait until a better moment to launch an attack.
+The relationship between the stalking horse and third party is usually, but not always, hidden from the public.
+In many cases, the scheme is one-sided, with only one party aware of the arrangement.

 In hunting, it refers to a horse, or a model of a horse, behind which a hunter hides when stalking game.

 Origin

 The term stalking horse originally derived from the practice of hunting, particularly of wildfowl.
 Hunters noticed that many birds would flee immediately on the approach of humans, but would tolerate the close presence of animals such as horses and cattle.
 Hunters would therefore slowly approach their quarry by walking alongside their horses, keeping their upper bodies out of sight until the flock was within firing range.
 Animals trained for this purpose were called stalking horses.
 Sometimes mobile hides are used for a similar purpose.

 An example of the practice figures in the 1972 film Jeremiah Johnson, when Johnson and Chris Lapp ("Bear Claw") are hunting elk in the Rockies:

 Jeremiah: Wind's right, but he'll just run soon as we step out of these trees.

 Bear Claw: Trick to it.
 Walk out on this side of your horse.

 Jeremiah: What if he sees our feet?

 Bear Claw: Elk don't know how many feet a horse have!